AdElisium/fund/team.md

 * Pre-suasion: A revolutionary way to influence and persuade - Robert Cialdini
 * The small BIG - Robert Cialdini
 * 50 Scientifically proven ways to be persuasive - Robert Cialdini

+---
+Short books:
+* The alchemist - Paulo Coelho
+* The greatest salesman in the world - Og Mandino
+* Man's search for meaning - Viktor Frankl
+* The gifts of imperfection - Brene Brown
+* As a man thinketh - James Allen
+* Eat that frog - Brian Tracy
+* The war of art - Steven Pressfield
+* The four agreements - Don Miguel Ruiz
+* The compund effect - Darren Hardy
+* The richest man in babylon - George

+---

+* What every body is saying - Joe Navarro
+* How to talk to anyone.
+92 little tricks for big success in relationships - Leil Lowndes

 * (TRADING) The Book of Back-tests: Trading Objectively: Back-testing and demystifying trading strategies - Mr Sofien Kaabar
 ---